microsoft/OMS-docker/health/HealthOnboarding.md

 * Do a custom off-boarding of the cluster from Monitoring
 * Installing the new agent that generates health monitor signals
-* Please refer to the powershell [script](https://github.com/Microsoft/OMS-docker/blob/dilipr/onboardHealth/health/HealthAgentOnboarding.ps1) for another way to perform the same steps on your cluster
+* Please refer to the powershell [script](https://github.com/Microsoft/OMS-docker/blob/dilipr/onboardHealth/health/HealthAgentOnboarding.ps1) for another way to perform the same steps on your cluster.
+The script basically does the following:
+  * Installs necessary powershell modules
+	 * Onboards Container Insights solution to the supplied LA workspace if not already onboarded
+	 * Updates the cluster metadata to link the LA workspace ID to the cluster

 ## Prerequisites
 * Cluster that has already been onboarded to Monitoring using a Log Analytics workspace